 As a result of DOE funding, we designed a mud motor sealed bearing assembly for research purposes, and used it successfully on actual drilling jobs in 1994.
 This gave us direct feedback on how mud motor seals performed in real-world downhole drilling conditions, and allowed us to provide better seal implementation advice in our published literature.

 By the year 2000, the three-ring binder aspect of the book, and its black and white content, were looking dated, and the title and narrow focus of the book were no longer appropriate.
-Our seal product line had expanded beyond mud motor seals to include other products, such as high pressure swivel seals and RCD seals, and the book needed to reflect that.
+Our seal product line had expanded beyond mud motor seals to include other high pressure seal products, such as swivel and RCD seals, and the book needed to reflect that.

 The seal handbook becomes an integrated, chapter-based book